yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 	*By default, text values sort alphabetically, numbers sort from smallest to largest, and dates sort from earliest to latest.*

-12. To customize the **Month** field sort order, switch to Data view.
+12. To customize the **Month** field sort order, switch to the Data view.

 13. Add the **MonthKey** column to the **Date** table.